Introducing Discrepancy Values of Matrices with Application to Bounding Norms of Commutators: Main results

-Note that the same argument can be used to prove that the singular and discrepancy values of the multiplication of $\mj$ and any normal matrix are equal.

-Let us adopt the notation $\Psi(n)$ to refer to the set of matrices with unit discrepancy values.
-The following theorem states that this class is equivalent to the scalar shifts of the traceless unitary matrices.
+Let us adopt the notation $\Psi(n)$ to refer to the set of $n\times n$ matrices with unit discrepancy values.
+Theorem~\ref{lemma_all1Delts} states that this class is equivalent to the scalar shifts of traceless unitary matrices.